influxdata/docs-v2/content/influxdb/cloud/notebooks/create-notebook.md

 #### Column Editor

 - Click the toggle to hide or view your column.
 - Rename your columns by hovering over the column name and pressing the pencil icon.

 #### Visualization

 - To change your visualization type, click the second dropdown menu at the top of the cell.
-     - For histograms, specify values by clicking **Select**.
+- (For histogram only) To specify values, click **Select**.
 - To configure the visualization, click **Configure**.
-     - Click the **CSV** button to download results as an annotated CSV file.
+- To download results as an annotated CSV file, click the **CSV** button.
-     - Export to the dashboard by clicking the labled button.
+- To export to the dashboard, click **Export to Dashboard**.

 #### Markdown

 - Type in notes as needed.

 ### Add an output cell

 Select one of the following output cell-types:

-- To recieve an alert, select [Notification](#add-a-notification) and complete the steps below.
+- To recieve an alert, select [Notification](#notification) and complete the steps below.
-- To write output to a bucket, select **Output to Bucket** and complete the steps below.
+- To write output to a bucket, select [Output to Bucket](#output-to-bucket) and complete the steps below.
-- To create a task, select **Schedule** and complete the steps below.
+- To create a task, select [Schedule](#schedule) and complete the steps below.

 #### Notification